 iii) Identify, analyze, interpret and evaluate different points of view

 Again, this may occur in a variety of formats.
-This outcome corresponds to the WFU Core Competency of Critical Thinking defines as: “the ability to explore ideas comprehensively, to ask relevant questions, to evaluate evidence, to imagine and test alternative points of view before accepting or formulating a conclusion.”
+This outcome corresponds to the WFU Core Competency of Critical Thinking defined as: “the ability to explore ideas comprehensively, to ask relevant questions, to evaluate evidence, to imagine and test alternative points of view before accepting or formulating a conclusion.”

 iv) Construct cogent arguments in both written and oral form

 This outcome supports the WFU Core Competency of Communication defines as, “the ability to express ideas clearly, exchange knowledge, foster understanding, and/or persuade one’s audience in written and oral form.”

 First Year Seminars, which enroll 16 students per section, are taught by faculty from all academic divisions and ranks.
 Every First Year Seminar is topical and constructed by the individual faculty member(s) with the guidance stated above.